 Spittoon engraved and enameled "Jallianwala Bagh" and a map of Amritsar, where the massacre happened.

 13 April 1919

-Central to Tamas is the Jallianwalla Bagh massacre which occurred on 13 April 1919.
+Central to Tamas is the Jallianwala Bagh massacre which occurred on 13 April 1919.
 Ninety British soldiers opened fire on a group of five thousand unarmed civilians.
 Walls standing ten to sixteen feet high surrounded men, women, and children.
-The soldiers directed their bullets at the crowds swarming the gate - the only means of escape.
+The soldiers directed their bullets at the crowds swarming the gate—the only means of escape.
 There were at least fifteen hundred deaths and over a thousand casualties.
-Included were those who had jumped into a well in desperation and subsequently drowned (Jallianwallan Bagh 1919).
+Included were those who had jumped into a well in desperation and subsequently drowned.

-The Jallianwalla Bagh Massacre became a rallying cry for India's Independence Movement.
+The Jallianwala Bagh Massacre became a rallying cry for India's Independence Movement.

 May Fourth Movement